WPBeginner

 Why Don’t They Sell WordPress as a Software?

-We often get asked, why don’t people and companies behind WordPress sell it?
+We often get asked, why don’t the people and companies behind WordPress sell it?
 If WordPress is as good as everyone says, then they would obviously make a lot more money by selling it.

 Furthermore, project leaders change from one version to another.
 If you get deeply involved in the community, then you can become a core contributor to WordPress as well.

-The Philosophy behind Open Source Software
+The Philosophy Behind Open Source Software

-Let’s take the example of a toy factory.
-Each toy manufactured has different parts and each part has a cost.
-The manufacturing cost of these parts can be calculated by the factory to decide a reasonable profit margin for the product.
+Each toy manufactured has different parts, each with a cost.
+The factory can calculate the manufacturing cost of these parts to decide on a reasonable profit margin for the product.

-To understand more about open source software ideals, check out GNU’s Philosophy.
+To understand more about open-source software ideals, check out GNU’s Philosophy.

-How Do People Make Money with WordPress?
+How Do People Make Money With WordPress?

-The two main profitable parts of any open source software are products and services based on the same open source software.
+The two main profitable parts of any open-source software are products and services based on the same open-source software.

 People often confuse WordPress with WordPress.com, but they’re actually two different things.
-WordPress (often referred to self-hosted WordPress or WordPress.org) is a free blogging platform and website builder.
+WordPress (often referred to as self-hosted WordPress or WordPress.org) is a free blogging platform and website builder.

 Some examples of successful multi-million dollar WordPress companies are:

-• ElegantThemes – multi-million dollar theme company behind the popular drag & drop page builder: Divi and several other plugins.
+- ElegantThemes – Multi-million dollar theme company behind the popular drag & drop page builder Divi and several other plugins.

 Good WordPress developers and consultants also make a comfortable full-time income by building custom websites, applications, and plugins around WordPress for their clients.
-A lot of them are making over six-figures in annual earnings by themselves.
+A lot of them are making over six figures in annual earnings by themselves.

 Is WordPress Copyright Free?

-No, WordPress is not copyright free.
+No, WordPress is not copyright-free.
 It is licensed in a way that allows everyone to use it, but each contribution made to the software is copyrighted.

 No, you are entitled to license your content any way you like.
-Unless the content you are publishing is actually a derivative work of WordPress or any other GPL licensed work.
+Unless the content you are publishing is actually a derivative work of WordPress or any other GPL-licensed work.

 For example, if you are sharing your articles, photos, or any other artwork on your blog, then you own full copyrights of it.

 However, if you are writing a blog post showing people how to use a WordPress function with examples, then that particular blog post could be licensed differently.
-The code used in examples is actually derivative work and automatically inherits the GPL license.
+The code used in examples is derivative work and automatically inherits the GPL license.

 The WordPress Trademark

-The code of WordPress as a software is released under GPL but the words WordPress, WordCamp, and the WordPress logo are registered trademarks owned by the WordPress Foundation.
+The code of WordPress as a software is released under GPL, but the words WordPress, WordCamp, and the WordPress logo are registered trademarks owned by the WordPress Foundation.

-To distinguish between a site or resource that is official or community run, the foundation asks folks to not use “WordPress” in their domain name.
+To distinguish between a site or resource that is official or community-run, the foundation asks folks not to use “WordPress” in their domain name.

 Most legit businesses built around WordPress are aware of the trademark policies, and they respect the rules.

-Cost of using WordPress
+Cost of Using WordPress

 You can use WordPress.com to create a free blog, but be aware that there are some differences.
-See our comparison of WordPress.com vs WordPress.org for more details.
+See our comparison of WordPress.com vs. WordPress.org for more details.

-The cost of using WordPress is relatively minimal and hold true for running any other type of website as well.
+The cost of using WordPress is relatively minimal and holds true for running any other type of website as well.
 The only real cost is web hosting ($7.99 per month) and domain name ($14 / year).

-However WPBeginner users can get a free domain name and 60% off web hosting from Bluehost which means you can start a website for as low as $2.75 per month.
-Bluehost is an officially recommended WordPress hosting provider.
+However, WPBeginner users can get a free domain name and up to 77% off web hosting from Bluehost, which means you can start a website for as low as $1.99 per month.

 Related: How to Start a WordPress Blog (Ultimate Guide)